 Your GPS.
 It is great to just go explore and discover incredible Scenery.
 But if you are limited in time, better to have recorded the GPS coordinates of all the locations you want to visit.
 So much time saving.

 You can find the GPS in my eBook.

 And with this GPS, you can easily enter them via your computer.

-Keep all you equipment charged, especially your phone in case of issue.
-This has 2 USD plugs so it's even better!
+Keep all your equipment charged, especially your phone in case of issue.
+This connector has 2 USD plugs so it's even better!